jonluca/Tab-Randomizer/README.md

-# Paste Enabler
+# Tab Randomizer

-Reenables certain features on webpages when you click the icon.
-These include:

-* Ability to paste content
-* Ability to copy content
-* Ability to cut content
-* Ability to right click content
-* Ability to autocomplete certain inputs
-* Ability to select text
-* Ability to drag and drop text to/from inputs
+Randomly selects a tab on click of the icon

 Deployed on the Chrome Web Store [here](https://chrome.google.com/webstore/detail/dhadehfniifbmemochpmbofcjckpdnnl/).

 ## Usage

-If you are unable to do any of the above on a site, click the icon and try again.
-You should be able to perform that action now.
+Click the icon in the chrome bar and a random tab will be selected.

 # Credits